Abiaina/study-guide-review/generated/study-guide-printable.md

 ```

 **backend.hcl** (remote state configuration)

+**What this file provisions:**
+- **Remote State Storage**: Configuration for storing Terraform state files in S3
+- **State Locking**: DynamoDB table to prevent multiple people from modifying infrastructure simultaneously
+- **Encryption**: Ensures state files are encrypted for security

+**Why this matters:**
+- **Team Collaboration**: Multiple team members can work on the same infrastructure
+- **State Persistence**: State files are stored safely and backed up
+- **Security**: Prevents accidental infrastructure changes and protects sensitive information
+- **Audit Trail**: Keeps track of who made changes and when

 ```bash
 bucket         = "my-tf-state-bucket"    # S3 bucket to store Terraform state key            = "envs/dev/terraform.tfstate"  # Path within bucket for this environment